Advice > Product management

 1. Meta RPM program overview

-The Meta RPM (Rotational Product Manager) program is a full-time job consisting of 3 rotations, which provide exposure to a variety of product teams within the company.
+The Meta RPM (Rotational Product Manager) program is a full-time job consisting of three rotations, which provide exposure to a variety of product teams within the company.

-Check-out the 2-minute video below to see a nice introduction to the program:
+Check-out this 2-minute video below to see a nice introduction to the program.
+It's a few years old but still very relevant today.

 1.1 RPM program basics